ndcharles/ndcharles/README.md

 # Ndidi Charles Nweke (@ndcharles)

 Nice to meet you.
 My name is Charles, and I am interested in the real-life applications of data science and machine learning.
-Currently, at ALX, I work at the intersection of data analysis and operations (IT and community) and have built a few products.
+Currently, at ALX, I work at the intersection of data and operations (IT and community) and have built a few products.
 I work with Spreadsheets, Looker Studio, Tableau, Python, and SQL.
 I am currently learning and building more LLM-based products and software products to enhance team and community operations.

 ## Fun fact
 <!-- 🔭 I’m currently working on [Cheta](https://cheta.com.ng)<br>